Do you know what’s generating leads to your website? what are google analytics features? Google analytics tool can tell you.

 To answer this question look at your All pages report under the Behavior reports section.

 Behavior reports will tell you everything about the contents on your site and visitors reaction to it.

 You can view the report for all the pages or each page separately.

 - The speed and load time of your website and pages

 Behavior reports help in creating a better user experience for your visitors and thus increasing your conversion rate.

 If you set up goals within your Google Analytics tool then you can know how many conversions your website has made.
 You can also know the path through which the conversion was made.

-You should also turn on E-commerce Tracking option in Google Analytics tool.
+You should also turn on E-commerce Tracking option in the Google Analytics tool.
 This tracking report will provide you information about

 - Products – Products bought, quantity, revenue